tangentsoft/pidp8i/HACKERS.md

     $ fossil bundle export --branch my-changes my-changes.bundle

-After that first `fossil checkin --branch ...` command, any subsequent changes will also be made on that branch without needing a `--branch` option until you explicitly switch to some other branch.
+After that first `fossil checkin --branch ...` command, any subsequent `fossil ci` commands will check your changes in on that branch without needing a `--branch` option until you explicitly switch that checkout directory to some other branch.
 This lets you build up a larger change on a private branch until you're ready to submit the whole thing as a bundle.

 Because you are working on a branch on your private copy of the PiDP-8/I Fossil repository, you are free to make as many checkins as